klemola/cv/README.md

 ## About

-YML files -> HTML + PDF CV using React and Node.js
+YML files to HTML and PDF CV using React and Node.js

-Requires a custom config.yml file (or symbolic link) in the root folder
+Requires a custom `config.yml` file (or symbolic link) in the root folder

 Example `config.yml`